ceph/ceph/doc/radosgw/qat-accel.rst

 QuickAssist Technology provides.
 Unlike QAT-based encryption, QAT-based compression is supported through a tool class for QAT acceleration rather than a compressor plugin.
-This common tool class can transparently accelerate the existing compression types, but only zlib compressor is supported at the time of writing.
-This means that the user can use this tool class to speed up zlib compressor if the QAT hardware is available and if QAT is capable of handling it.
+This common tool class can transparently accelerate the existing compression types, but only the zlib compressor is supported at the time of writing.
+This means that this tool class can be used to speed up the zlib compressor if QAT hardware is available.

 Configuration
 =============